gyuszix/GraphCast-presentation/conclusion.md

 transition: fade-out
 ---

-# The Blurring Problem & Optimal Filtering

-A critical question: **Is GraphCast only winning because it blurs its forecasts?**

-MSE-trained models naturally learn to smooth predictions at longer lead times to minimize error under uncertainty.
-HRES, based on physical equations, does not blur.
+# Does GraphCast Only Win Because It Blurs?

+MSE-trained models learn to **hedge**: if uncertain whether a storm will be 100km east or west, the MSE-optimal prediction is to smear the storm across both locations.
+This produces blurry but low-RMSE forecasts.
+HRES runs physics equations forward and produces sharp (but sometimes misplaced) predictions.

+### The skeptic's argument
+GraphCast's RMSE advantage might just be a blurring trick — not better forecasting.

-### The Test
+### The test: let both models blur
-- Applied **optimal linear isotropic filters** to both GraphCast and HRES forecasts
-- This gives HRES the same statistical blurring advantage
+- Find the **best possible spatial blur** for each model's output (the amount that minimizes its RMSE)
+- Apply it — GraphCast's barely changes (it's already blurred), HRES gets a significant RMSE boost
-- Result: optimally blurred GraphCast still beats optimally blurred HRES on **88.0%** of 1,380 targets
+- Compare the blurred versions: GraphCast still wins on **88.0%** of 1,380 targets

-> GraphCast's advantage is real — not just a blurring artifact.
-Though down from 90.3% to 88.0%, the conclusion holds.
+> Down from 90.3% to 88.0% — so some advantage *was* from blurring, but most of it is real forecasting skill.

-This is a key limitation to acknowledge: GraphCast produces **deterministic forecasts** and expresses uncertainty through blurring rather than explicit probability distributions.
-Building ensemble/probabilistic MLWP systems is a crucial next step.
+This is a known limitation: GraphCast expresses uncertainty through blurring rather than explicit probabilities.
+Its successor **GenCast** addresses this by generating ensembles of sharp, diverse forecasts using diffusion models.

 ---
 layout: default